Mauricio Dubon Preview, Player Props: Astros vs. Yankees

 Mauricio Dubon At The Plate

-- Dubon has 23 doubles, two triples, seven home runs and 16 walks while batting .272.
+- Dubon is batting .272 with 23 doubles, two triples, seven home runs and 16 walks.

-- Among the qualified hitters in MLB play, he ranks 43rd in batting average, 121st in on-base percentage, and 113th in slugging.
+- Among qualifying hitters in baseball, he ranks 43rd in batting average, 123rd in on-base percentage, and 115th in slugging.

-- Looking at the 106 games he has played this year, he's hit a home run in seven of them (6.6%), and in 1.6% of his trips to the dish.
+- He has hit a home run in 6.5% of his games this year, and 1.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.